jfnavarro/hla_pipeline/README.md

-**merge_resuls.py** combines results from 1 or several runs of the DNA and RNA pipelines in order to generate an unified table with useful information where variants are filtered by certain criterias (defined by the user) and epitopes are created for each of the variants somatic effects.
+**merge_resuls.py** combines results from 1 or several runs of the DNA and RNA pipelines in order to generate an unified table with useful information where variants are filtered by certain criteria (defined by the user) and epitopes are created for each of the variants somatic effects.
+The user can define the values of the filters for both dna and rna variants.

 **mhc_predict.py** can take the file generated with merge_results.py and the HLA files generated in the DNA and/or RNA pipelines and then generate a list of predicted neo-antigens.
-Variants are filtered by certain criterias and only the most common alleles for each HLA class 1 are used.
+Variants are filtered by certain criteria and only the most common alleles for each HLA class 1 are used.

 Each tool/pipeline uses a command line interface with parameters which